bioothod/backrunner/README.md

 Proxy will run on 9090 port and forward requests to `-addr` host (please note, you should not use 'http://' scheme there, it will be added automatically.
 `-help` displays all supported options.

-Please note that every new key being uploaded is actually written 4 times into the storage: 2 primary and 2 backup copies are being made.
-That's why writing a huge objects may take a while.
+Please note that every new key being uploaded is actually written 4 times into the storage by proxy: 2 primary and 2 backup copies are made.
+That's why writing a huge objects may take a little while.